-Build a claim-level grounding gate for delivery updates that verifies evidence, catches confident fabrication, abstains safely, and records release traces.
+Build a claim-level grounding gate for incident updates that verifies evidence, catches confident fabrication, abstains safely, and records release traces.

-The fairness lesson blocked a soft evaluator when it could route equivalent customer requests differently.
-Factual reliability needs an equally strict boundary: a fluent large language model (LLM) answer can't invent a carrier event just because the customer would like certainty.
+The fairness lesson blocked a soft evaluator when it could route equivalent user requests differently.
+Factual reliability needs an equally strict boundary: a fluent large language model (LLM) answer can't invent an incident event just because the on-call engineer wants certainty.

-This lesson builds tracking-answerer-v1, a small serving gate.
+incident-answerer-v1 is a small serving gate.
 It turns an answer into atomic claims, checks each claim against versioned evidence, routes unsupported details to abstention, and records why release remains blocked.
-For a customer-facing grounded answer, "not present in admitted evidence" is enough reason not to serve a factual claim.
+For a grounded incident answer, "not present in admitted evidence" is enough reason not to serve a factual claim.
 It doesn't prove the claim is false in the wider world.

 Hallucination taxonomies can become abstract quickly.
-For a retrieved delivery record, begin with the source relationship:
+For a retrieved incident record, begin with the source relationship:

 |---|---|---|---|

-Surveys of LLM hallucination distinguish statements that conflict with supplied context from statements that add information not established by it.[1]
+Prior hallucination taxonomies distinguish outputs that conflict with supplied context from outputs that can't be verified from that context.[2]
 In an open-world setting, an unsupported statement might later turn out true.
-In this answer path it's still unsafe, because the product promised evidence-grounded delivery updates.
+In this answer path it's still unsafe, because the product promised evidence-grounded incident updates.

-The carrier record isn't prose decoration.
+The incident record isn't decorative text.
 It's the authority the answer must obey.
 Our first cell records its source ID and version alongside the candidate claims.

 1from collections import Counter